ChirpyC/EZMobSpawns/Configuration.md

   > ##
   >
-  > Follows the same format as a regular spawn group entry (see next section).
+  > Follows the same format as a regular spawn group entry (see next section: Spawn Group Settings).
 </details>

 ## Spawn Group Settings